Boca Raton and Delray Beach S Florida Hurricane Information

 Hurricane Season: Inactive Hurricane Season*

-*Hurricanes and tropical storms can occur in Florida before or after the active hurricane season.
-All severe hurricanes have occurred during August, September and October, most in the first 2 weeks of September.
+*Hurricanes and tropical storms can occur in Florida before or after the seasonal active hurricane season.
+All severe hurricanes effecting Florida, the Atlantic Ocean and the Gulf of Mexico have occurred during August, September and October, most occurred the first 2 weeks of September.

 Hurricane warning flag flown during hurricanes.